You guys aren’t going to BELIEVE how scrumptious, quick, and just plain fun it is to throw together this 5 minute eggplant pizza!

 Like most pizza, this eggplant pizza is best served immediately for maximum crisp-factor and toasty satisfaction, as the eggplant does start to get soggy over time.

-However, if you do end up with leftovers you’d like to reheat for future snacks, it’s best to do so in the oven (or toaster oven, if you prefer) to help crisp them back up.
+However, if you do end up with leftovers you’d like to reheat for future low carb dinners, it’s best to do so in the oven (or toaster oven, if you prefer) to help crisp them back up.

 Make sure your oven is nice and hot when you pop your leftover pizza back in, so the bottom of the eggplant crisps quickly without burning the cheese and toppings.